-With the wealth of great effects and effect companies that exist today, pedalboard space is at an all-time premium.
+With the wealth of great guitar effects and effect companies that exist today, pedalboard space is at an all-time premium.
+Fortunately for us, technological advances have enabled circuits to become more compact which in turn has sparked a revolution in mini-pedals for guitarists.

-Fortunately, even with so much product to choose from, technological advances have enabled circuits to become more compact and pedals more, well, mini.
-So you don’t need to be playing on a stage the size of Madison Square Garden's to have the room to lay all your myriad gadgets down at your feet.
+So now you don’t need to be playing on a stage the size of Madison Square Garden's to have the room to lay all your myriad gadgets down at your feet.

-Below, Guitar World selects 10 of the best mini-pedals on the market today, from re-imagined versions of classics like the Tube Screamer and Cry Baby to jam-packed boxes like the Mooer Mod Factory.
+Below, Guitar World selects 10 of the best mini-pedals on the market today, from re-imagined versions of classic pedals like the Tube Screamer and Cry Baby to jam-packed mini-boxes like the Mooer Mod Factory.
 Better yet, in many cases, these smaller offerings also come with a smaller price tag—another reason to collect even more of them for your ‘board.

 1. Ibanez Tube Screamer Mini

 Same TS greatness, smaller TS footprint

 Price: $79.99 | Dimensions: 3.5” x 1.375” x 1.625” | Effect(s): Overdrive